aregsar/aregsarblog/blog/2021/redis-configure-laravel-cache/index.md

     ],
 ```

-For the `cache` connection We changed the database setting and added a prefix setting.
+For the `cache` connection we changed the database setting and added a prefix setting.
 All keys using this connection will automatically get a `c:` prefix.

-> redis clusters do not support multiple databases so we are distinguishing this connection using the redis key prefix instead.
+> redis clusters do not support multiple databases so we are automatically namespacing the redis keys using this connection using the redis key prefix instead.

 We also made the same change to the `default` connection except we use a `d:` prefix for it to distinguish it from the `cache` connection.

-> As an aside, the `default` connection above is used by the Laravel `Redis` facade or Redis manager class by default without requiring the user to pass in the connection explicitly.
-On the other hand when we use the Laravel `Cache` facade/manager, the `redis` connection is used by the `cache` store that the `default` setting of the `Cache` Facade/manager refers to.
-Internally the `Cache` Facade/manager passes this connection to the Redis manager or Facade, which uses it instead of the `default` connection.
+> As an aside, the `default` connection above is used by the Laravel `Redis` facade and its underlying `RedisManager` and `Redis` classes by default without requiring the user to pass in the connection explicitly.
+On the other hand the `redis` connection is used by the Laravel `Cache` facade and cache helper or their underlying CacheManager and Cache classes by default without requiring the user to pass in the connection explicitly.This is because the underlying CacheManager and Cache classes by default use the `default` store (from the config/cache.php file) which is configured to use the `redis` connection.
+Internally the underlying CacheManager and Cache classes pass this `redis` connection to the RedisManager or Redis classes, which uses it instead of their `default` connection.
+Generally think of the Redis Facade and RedisManager classes as the low level interface to redis that you can use in your laravel apps and think of the cache helper, Cache facade, CacheManager and Cache classes, when configured with a Redis cache store, as a higher level Redis caching interface that internally use the low level Redis classes to store cached values in Redis.

 ### Step 7 -Setup the redis sever docker service